Ansuman2004/PDF_Security_Tool/README.md

 combines cybersecurity practices with software engineering principles, as detailed
 below:
 5.1 Requirements Gathering
  1. Identify the need for a dual-purpose tool capable of both protecting and ethically testing PDF security.
-2. Select appropriate Python libraries: o PyPDF2 for encryption. o pikepdf for secure PDF opening and password cracking. o tqdm for real-time progress visualization.
+ 2. Select appropriate Python libraries:
+  • PyPDF2 for encryption.
+  • pikepdf for secure PDF opening and password cracking.
+  • tqdm for real-time progress visualization.
 5.2 System Design
  1. Create a menu-driven command-line interface allowing users to choose operations.
-2. Define two main functional modules: o Encrypt Module: Accepts input and output file paths and a password, then encrypts the PDF. o Crack Module: Allows users to select between:
+ 2. Define two main functional modules:
+  • Encrypt Module: Accepts input and output file paths and a password, then encrypts the PDF.
+  • Crack Module: Allows users to select between:
     > Wordlist-based cracking.

     > Brute-force password generation using character sets and length constraints.
 5.3 Implementation
 1. Encryption:
-o Uses PyPDF2.PdfReader and PdfWriter to apply password protection.
+ • Uses PyPDF2.PdfReader and PdfWriter to apply password protection.
 2. Cracking:
-o Uses pikepdf.open() within a try-except block to test passwords. o Displays attempt progress using tqdm. o For brute-force, generates password combinations dynamically using itertools.product.
+ • Uses pikepdf.open() within a try-except block to test passwords.
+ • Displays attempt progress using tqdm.
+ • For brute-force, generates password combinations dynamically using itertools.product.
 5.4 User Interaction
  1. Prompts guide users through file selection, password entry, cracking method, charset, and length.
  2. Displays results with clear messages indicating success or failure.
 5.5 Testing and Validation
  1. Tests performed on multiple PDFs with known passwords.
  2. Verified functionality of both cracking methods.
  3. Ensured decrypted files are saved and usable.

 ***6. Results and Testing***